Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [constr_1194] Identical ModeTransitions (cid:100) Two ModeDeclarationGroups con tain identical modeTransitions if and only if

-#@SECTION: 1.
-For each ModeTransition deﬁned in the context of the mode provider one
-ModeTransition with the same shortName is deﬁned in the context of the mode user.
+ 1. For each ModeTransition deﬁned in the context of the mode provider one ModeTransition with the same shortName is deﬁned in the context of the mode user.

-#@SECTION: 2.
-Each pair of ModeTransitions in both ModeDeclarationGroups identiﬁed
-by their respective shortName have identical targets (in terms of the short
+ 2. Each pair of ModeTransitions in both ModeDeclarationGroups identiﬁed by their respective shortName have identical targets (in terms of the short